-Without qualifying our opinion, we draw attention to Note 2 and Note 37 to the financial statements.
+Without qualifying our opinion, we draw attention to Note 2 to the financial statements.
 The financial statements of the Group and of the Company are prepared on a going concern basis.
-The Group and the Company had submitted its Proposed Regularisation Plan ("PRP") as disclosed in Note 37 to the financial statements.
-As at the date of this report, the PRP is being reviewed by the relevant authorities and their approval are pending.
-The ability of the Group and of the Company to continue as going concern is dependent upon the successful and timely formulation and implementation of the PRP and its ability to generate sufficient cash flows for its operating activities.
+The Company's propose regularisation plan has been approved by the relevant authority as disclosed in Note 36 to the financial statements.
+As such, the ability of the Group and of the Company to continue as going concern is dependent upon its ability to generate sufficient cash flows for its operating activities subsequent to the completion of the regularisation plan.